Bookmark This Page

 The mountain range is covered in walking paths and there is no single designated route (unlike other Chinese sacred mountains).
 The slopes are populated with various Taoist and Buddhist temples, pagodas and guard towers.
 Among the temples are Shaolin Si, famed for its kung fu, and Zhongyue Miao, a working Taoist temple.

 There are several options for exploring Song Shan.
 Most travelers visit on a day trip from either Luoyang or Zhengzhou.
-Tours leave from outside the train stations in both cities early every morning and include at least Shaolin Si and Zhongyue Miao. tours from Luoyang usually stop at Baima Si (the oldest Buddhist temple in China) on the way back as well.
+Tours leave from outside the train stations in both cities early every morning and include at least Shaolin Si and Zhongyue Miao.
+Tours from Luoyang usually stop at Baima Si (the oldest Buddhist temple in China) on the way back as well.

 An alternative is to stay at Dengfeng, a town at the center of the Song Shan range.
 From here you can occupy several days wandering the paths around the valleys, which pass various temples and pagodas and provide some wonderful views along the way.
 The slopes up here are not steep and the undergrowth is sparse, so you can set out in pretty much any direction.

-Quick Facts
+Quick Facts on Song Shan

-1. The Rough Guide to China 4 (October 2005), 297-98.
+1. Song Shan - The Rough Guide to China 4 (October 2005), 297-98.

 2. Songshan Area - UNESCO World Heritage Tentative List